coinbase-samples/prime-scripts-py/FIX/README.md

 # FIX README.md

 This is a Python FIX API test suite for Coinbase's Prime FIX APIs.
-## Workshop Tutorial

 # Getting started

 ## 1. Getting into the FIX directory

-This first step will differ depending on if your workshop covers a combination of REST and FIX or exclusively FIX.

 If you are currently in the REST directory, you can use the following command:
 ```